China's scariest outdoor attractions

 Known as Coiling Dragon Cliff Walk, the new addition consists of 1,500 meters (4,921 feet) of 6.35 centimeter (2.5 inch) thick glass that crowns the mountain top like a halo of horror.

-Those who dare can enjoying a bird's-eye view of the famous Tongtian Avenue -- otherwise known as "Bending Road" thanks to its 99 hairpin turns -- a dizzying 1,400 meters (4,600 feet) below.
+Those who dare can enjoy a bird's-eye view of the famous Tongtian Avenue -- otherwise known as "Bending Road" thanks to its 99 hairpin turns -- a dizzying 1,400 meters (4,600 feet) below.

 Two other glass walkways lace the mountain range, one of which was formerly the world's longest (see below for the new title holder) but is still currently the world's highest at 300 meters (984 feet).

-Also on hand for adrenalin junkies who just won't quit is the world's longest cable car ride, which spans 7 kilometers (22,965 feet) and takes 30 minutes to complete.
+Also on hand for adrenalin junkies who just won't quit is the world's longest cable car ride, which spans seven kilometers (22,965 feet) and takes 30 minutes to complete.

 The world's new longest glass bridge at Hongyagu, Hebei